Chicago Blackhawks name and logo controversy: Addressing the controversy

 The Blackhawks have worked with the American Indian Center (AIC) to help inform their community and fan base by sharing Native American culture and history.
-Scott Sypolt, Executive Counsel for the American Indian Center weighed in on the logo and name controversy by stating, "There is a consensus among us that there's a huge distinction between a sports team called the Redskins depicting native people as red, screaming, ignorant savages and a group like the Blackhawks honoring Black Hawk, a true Illinois historical figure."
+In 2013, Scott Sypolt, Executive Counsel for the American Indian Center weighed in on the logo and name controversy by stating, "There is a consensus among us that there's a huge distinction between a sports team called the Redskins depicting native people as red, screaming, ignorant savages and a group like the Blackhawks honoring Black Hawk, a true Illinois historical figure."

-However, this stance is markedly different from the one previously taken by the American Indian Center, with the shift coming only in the past few years.
+However, this stance is markedly different from the one previously taken by the American Indian Center, with the shift coming only in the past few years after other, more offensive mascots were successfully retired.
 In 2010, for instance, Joe Podlasek stated that, "The stance is very clear.
 We want the Chicago Blackhawks logo to change.
 For us, that's one of our grandfathers.
 Would you do that with your grandfather's picture?
 Take it and throw it on a rug?
 Walk on it and dance on it?"
 John Blackhawk, Chairman of the Winnebago Tribe of Nebraska, has suggested that the change in position for the AIC may be connected to contributions the Blackhawks organization has recently begun making to the center: "We all do contributions, but we don't do it for the sake of wanting to be forgiven for something we've done that's offensive."

 In 2019, the American Indian Center of Chicago ended all ties to the Chicago Blackhawks Foundation, stating they will no longer affiliate "with organizations that perpetuate stereotypes through the use of 'Indian' mascots."
 The AIC noted in its statement that they "previously held a relationship with the Chicago Blackhawks Foundation with the intention of educating the general public about American Indians and the use of logos and mascots.
 The AIC, along with members of the community have since decided to end this relationship" and stated that "going forward, AIC will have no professional ties with the Blackhawks, or any other organization that perpetuates harmful stereotypes."

 After the Washington Redskins announced that they would be changing their name in July 2020, the Blackhawks confirmed that they would continue to use their team name.
 However, the team did agree to ban Native American headdresses at home games held in the United Center in recognition of being sacred symbols.
 Before the ban was enacted, there had in fact been incidents where some Blackhawk fans wore headdresses.
 After the Cleveland Indians announced in December 2020 that the team would change their name after the 2021 season, new CEO Danny Wirtz reiterated that the Blackhawks would not change.